The mind needs books like a sword needs a whetstone. Let's find you some great books!

-What books are like The Alchemist?
+What Books Are Like The Alchemist?

-Books Similar To The Alchemist
+Books Similar to The Alchemist

-- Life of Pi
+- Life of Pi by Yann Martel

-- The Boy in Striped Pajamas
+- The Boy in Striped Pajamas by John Boyne

-- The Book Thief
+- The Book Thief by Markus Zusak

-- A Thousand Splendid Suns
+- A Thousand Splendid Suns by Khaled Hosseini

-- To Kill a Mockingbird
+- To Kill a Mockingbird by Harper Lee

-- Their Eyes Were Watching God
+- Their Eyes Were Watching God by Zora Neale Hurston

-1. Life of Pi
+1. Life of Pi by Yann Martel

 Life of Pi is a magical reading experience, offering the gems of worldly and other-worldly knowledge to its readers.
 The cover page of the book expands our horizontal extension of imagination towards the limitless ocean.

 Life of Pi is a story of a boy and a royal Bengal tiger left alone in a lifeboat in the vastness of the Pacific ocean.
 It’s an odyssey no less interesting and life-threatening than the journeys of Ulysses.
-The story is narrated by a Tamil Indian boy, ‘Piscine Patel’, and sometimes the narrator is the author himself who is interviewing Pi.
+The story is narrated by a Tamil Indian boy, ‘Piscine Patel’, and sometimes the narrator is the author himself – who is interviewing Pi.

 Divided into three parts, the enigmatic elements in the book transfuse us into a space between reality and illusion.
-The first part is a life of great ecstasy of a curious boy, who is trying to figure out the wonders of the world.
+The first part is a life of great ecstasy of a curious boy who is trying to figure out the wonders of the world.
 The second part is about the perilous journey in the sea with Richard Parker, the tiger.
 The third part is the ultimate surrender to God's better hands after strong survival.

-The characters in the novel are like reveries of the people we see all around us like strugglers, simpletons, believers, non-believers, and many more.
+The characters in the novel are like reveries of the people we see all around us, like strugglers, simpletons, believers, non-believers, and many more.
 The novel has sold more than ten million copies worldwide, receiving many noteworthy literary awards.

 The book traces its construction from The Narrative of Arthur Gordon Pym by Edgar Allan Poe.
 It has also inspired a feature film by the same name, directed by Ang Lee.
 Those looking for a book like The Alchemist should not miss out on this gem.

-This was the ninth novel of the German author, which was published in the United States in 1951.
+This was the ninth novel by the German author, which was published in the United States in 1951.
 The book was well-received and turned out to be a great success in the upcoming years.

 It's Siddhartha's story, a wealthy Brahmin whose intellectuality and handsome features attract everyone, yet he is not content with his life.
 He leaves his home with his friend for answers.
 Siddhartha, through his experience, decides that the life of asceticism is not his path to bliss.
 It’s more difficult to reach enlightenment through the ‘samsara’.

-3. The Boy in Striped Pajamas
+3. The Boy in Striped Pajamas by John Boyne

 The author is said to have miraculously conceived the complete story within two and a half days.
 He, however, worked for twenty long years to work through the depths of the story.
-Told from the perspective of the protagonist, Bruno, the book has disturbing episodes for children and it brings back many memories of the past.
+Told from the perspective of the protagonist, Bruno, the book has disturbing episodes for children, and it brings back many memories of the past.
 The author expresses the fact that the child is blameless and cannot find anything wrong with the Jews.
 They are fed with the poisonous Nazi fundamentalists.